DevOpsDolapo/DevOps_Projects/Project-1/Project1.md

 The **ls** command can also be used with flags to specify certain options and outcomes from our results.

-*The **ls -a** (using the -a flag) command allows us to see visible and hidden files and folders in any directory:*
+*The **ls -a** (using the -a flag) command allows us to see visible and hidden files/folders in any directory.
+In Linux, hiddens files and folders are denoted by a .(dot) preceeding the file or folder name:*
 ![Task 4 - ls -a command shows visible and hidden files](https://github.com/DevOpsDolapo/LinuxPracticeProjects/assets/115728279/73b1029a-ecce-4179-9753-d3452d9441d4)

-In Linux, hiddens files and folders are denoted by a .(dot) preceeding the file or folder name.

 *The **ls -lh** (using the -lh flag) command shows files and directories listed in a human-readable format along with their sizes:*
 ![Task 4 - ls -lh command shows files and directories listed in a human-readable format with their sizes](https://github.com/DevOpsDolapo/LinuxPracticeProjects/assets/115728279/6f395cec-faa3-4ef0-9e7a-ae6a63a1a4bf)